-H.E.
-Sayyid Badr bin Hamad Albusaidi, Secretary General, Ministry of Foreign Affairs of the Sultanate of Oman met with members of the German Bundestag, representatives of federal ministries, government agencies and selected think tanks to discuss current security and energy issues in the Gulf region.
-The discussion focused on the conflict over the Iranian nuclear program
+Sayyid Badr bin Hamad Al-Busaidi, Secretary General of the Ministry of Foreign Affairs of the Sultanate of Oman, met with representatives of federal ministries, government agencies and selected think tanks to share his thoughts on the Arab Spring, and regional developments including Iranian nuclear proliferation and the Israel-Palestine conflict.

 Körber Foundation regularly invites a small circle of high-ranking actors within Berlin’s foreign policy community to its Political Background Discussions.
 As in the Bergedorf Round Tables, the discussions take place shielded from the public, so as to enable a confidential, frank, and constructive exchange.

 - 148th Bergedorf Round Table in Muscat “Transition in the Arab World: Implications for Gulf Security”